1988-1992: Sock Hop Girl(?), Dorothy & Others I Don’t Remember

 This was the year the new Dukes of Hazzard with Jessica Simpson came out, and despite never having any desire to actually SEE the movie my group of friends decided to wear super-short denim shorts, plaid shirts (borrowed from our guy friends, of course) and cowboy boots, and called ourselves “Daisy Dukes”.
 We looked cohesive and cute, and only slightly slutty.
 (Note: I still have those cowboy boots.)

 For reasons I cannot explain, I planned on doing the G.I.
 Ho costume before I jumped out a second-floor window and broke my foot in five places, so the cast and crutches just added to its authenticity.
-(Now that I think about it, this could be offensive to military people?
-And all costumes probably offend someone?)
-My first outfit — yes, I had two outfits for the same costume — consisted of camo capri pants with a black sleeveless hoodie, a camo hat and dog tags.
-My second outfit, thanks to a girl in my dorm who decided not to wear it last-minute, was a very sparkly camo jumpsuit with matching little hat.
-I proudly rocked both costumes with my crutches and orange-and-black striped cast (which I specifically asked for from my foot doctor) and I shamelessly used my injury to get into bars.
+My first outfit — yes, I had two outfits for the same costume — consisted of camo capri sweatpants with a black sleeveless hoodie, a camo hat and dog tags.
+My second outfit, thanks to a girl in my dorm who decided not to wear it at the last minute, was a very sparkly camo romper with a matching little hat.
+I proudly rocked both costumes with my crutches and orange-and-black striped cast (which I specifically asked for) and I shamelessly used my injury to get into bars.
 Worked like a charm.

 2007: Posh Spice, Queen Gorgo

 I have yet to see any group of girls do as good a job with a Spice Girls costume as my roommates and I did in 2007; it’s probably my favorite to date.
 I even cut SEVERAL inches off my hair SPECIFICALLY for this costume, I kid you not!
-This year was the beginning of my need for multiple costumes, so the next night I was Queen Gorgo from 300 (whom you may know now as Cersei in Game of Thrones), fulfilling my life-long dream of dressing up as something from the ancient world.
+This was the beginning of my need for multiple costumes, so the next night I was Queen Gorgo from 300 (whom you may know as Cersei in Game of Thrones).

 2008: Mrs. White

-I was extremely proud of my idea to do a Clue group costume, but I really wanted to be Miss Scarlet because she’s “the sexy one”.
-My roommates punished me for that by making me be frumpy old Mrs. White, despite my protests that I was already a French maid in fourth grade (see above) thus could not repeat a costume.
+I was extremely proud of my idea to do a Clue group costume, but really I just wanted to be Miss Scarlet because she’s “the sexy one”.
+My roommates punished me for that by making me be frumpy old Mrs. White, despite my protests that I was already a French maid in fourth grade (see above) and it was against my religion to repeat a costume.
 I lost that battle, but I must say we looked AWESOME when we put it all together.
-I went to a pre-study abroad meeting half-dressed in this costume and CHUGGED rum and coke the whole time, so the rest of that night is a bit blurry…
+I went to a pre-study-abroad meeting half-dressed in this costume and CHUGGED rum and coke (ew) the whole time, so the rest of this night is a bit blurry…

 2009: Halloween, Wednesday Addams, Esmeralda